-Yarralumla Primary School is one of only two Italian/English Bilingual schools in Australia (and is the only public school that offers such a program).
-Its bilingual program has been operating since 2009 and has grown in reputation and popularity since its inception with 35 children to now over 320 students in Kindergarten to Year 6.
-The program is based on CLIL (Content Language Integrated Learning) where K-6 children learn through Italian for half of the week.
+Yarralumla Primary School is the only Italian/English Bilingual school in the Australia Capital Territory.
+Its bilingual program has been operating since 2009 and has grown in reputation and popularity since its inception with 35 children to now almost 400 students in Kindergarten to Year 6.
+The program is taught using the Content Language Integrated Learning (CLIL) pedagogy where K-6 children learn half of the Australian Curriculum in the Italian language.
 Fifty percent of the curriculum is taught in Italian and fifty percent in English.
-Research including student assessment shows that students in bilingual settings enjoy cognitive advantages along with excellent social understandings and personal fulfillment.
+Research, including student assessment, shows that students in bilingual settings enjoy cognitive advantages, excellent social understandings and personal fulfillment.

 Why choose bilingual education?

-- Bilingual education has been studied intensively far almost forty years and this research has shown that there are significant educational advantages for students who study in bilingual programs.
+- Bilingual education has been studied intensively for more than fifty years and this research has shown that there are significant educational advantages for students who study in bilingual programs.

-- Bilingual education is an excellent way to develop high levels of proficiency in a second language and develops academic skills in both languages.
+- Bilingual education is an excellent way to develop high levels of proficiency in the Italian language and build academic skills in English and Italian.

 - Bilingual education has advantages for cognitive development.
-Students who participate in bilingual programs have been shown to perform better than their monolingual counterparts in all areas of the curriculum, to have more developed language awareness and to hove better convergent and divergent thinking skills.
+Students who participate in bilingual programs have been shown to perform better academically than their monolingual counterparts in all areas of the curriculum in the long term.

 - Learning another language contributes to the learner's global education and assists in communication and socio-cultural understanding.